|photo by Wally Gobetz|

 In 1867, two years after the end of the Civil War, prosperity manifested itself in Greenwich Village with blocks of substantial upper-middle class homes.
 On Perry Street, between West 4th and Bleecker Streets, elegant brownstone residences reflected the success of their owners.

-Here, at No. 70, Walter Jones broke free of the expected Italianate style.
-He, instead, designed a home in the new French Second Empire manner which was sweeping Paris and Washington DC.
-Jones was not only the owner and builder, he was the architect.
+At No. 70, Walter Jones broke free of the expected Italianate style.
+He, instead, turned to the new French Second Empire manner which was sweeping Paris and Washington DC.
+Jones acted as owner, builder, and the architect for the cutting-edge residence.

-Slim, arched floor-to-ceiling windows on the parlor floor mirror the arched entrance with its double, black walnut, heavily-paneled doors with quarter-round overlights.
-The second floor repeats the floor-to-ceiling height windows with a less dramatic arch, while the third floor windows forego the arch altogether.
+Slim floor-to-ceiling arched windows on the parlor floor mirror the arched entrance with its double, black walnut, heavily-paneled doors with quarter-round overlights.
+The second floor rather unexpectedly repeats the floor-to-ceiling height windows with less dramatic elliptical arches, while the third floor windows forego the arch altogether.

-A stylish mansard roof housed the top floor.
+The top floor was housed in a stylish mansard roof.
 Below street level was the English basement.
 The light-colored stone contrasted dramatically with the chocolatey brownstones along the block.

 Messinger lived here until 1912.
 Afterwards, the house became home to poet Shaemas O’Sheel.
 O'Sheel, who, in addition to his writing, ran twice for the Republican Congressional seat, was active in the Irish Independence Movement (although he had never been to Ireland and was born James Shields) and was a literary critic for both The New York Times and Harper’s,